bmay51213/bmay51213.github.io/_posts/2020-10-02-breastcancerdetectionpython.md

 Looking at the relative feature importance using the logistic regression model, radius_se, radius_mean, concavepoints_mean, texture/concavepoints/symmetry worst and concavity_mean/worst all had fairly high relative importances based on their coefficients.

-It is not surprising that the radius mean and standard error values were highly important in the model since cell size is proportional to malignant cells (generally).
+It is not surprising that the radius mean and standard error values were highly important in the model since cell size can be proportional to malignant cells.
 It is also interesting that there were a lot of variables with worst values that were highly important.
 This could suggest that the values that are the most abnormal could be associated with predicting malignant or benign lesions.

 ### K Nearest Neighbors